Aklp42/maadaa-FaEco-Dataset/README.md

-# Fashion & e-Commerce Standard Datasets
+# Fashion & e-Commerce Open Dataset

-We're excited to unveil our comprehensive "Fashion & e-Commerce Standard Datasets," designed to spur innovation in AI technologies across the fashion and e-commerce sectors.
+We're excited to unveil our comprehensive "Fashion & e-Commerce Open Dataset," designed to spur innovation in AI technologies across the fashion and e-commerce sectors.

 The dataset is organized into 24 typical scenarios, showcasing the richness of real-world environments, conditions, and objects.
 It is carefully curated to reflect diverse and realistic situations, allowing models to be tested and refined under a wide range of conditions.